 feature.
 If you send a bugfix pull request, please do it against the

 master branch, if it's a feature pull request, please do it against the

-Before you reporting a bug, please make sure you've searched exists issues, and read our FAQ.
+Before you report a bug, please make sure you've searched existing issues, and read our FAQ.

 Proposing a Change#

 If you intend to change the public API or introduce new feature, we also recommend you use our issue helper to create a feature request issue.

 If you want to help on new API, please reference API Naming Rules to name it.